 The fountain of youth is found outdoors.
 Nature experience in specific doses and places can add years to your life and life to your years, according to recent research.
-Check out five ways nature might help you live longer–and better!
+Check out five ways nature might help increase your lifespan—and make old age better!

 Lower risk of cancer

-It’s important to note this study differentiated between urban green spaces and green spaces further away from cities.
+It’s important to note this study differentiated between urban green spaces and green spaces further away from cities, though both can promote a healthy lifestyle.
 Time away from urban centers was found to be more beneficial.
 Spending time in nature, away from cities, might help prevent cancer.

 Improves cognition and memory